suurjaak/grepros/README.md

 Using ROS2 requires Python packages for message types to be available in path;
 in ROS1 messages can be grepped even if the packages are not installed.

+Can make use of [embag](https://github.com/embarktrucks/embag) for significantly faster bag reading in ROS1.

 [![Screenshot](https://raw.githubusercontent.com/suurjaak/grepros/media/th_screen.png)](https://raw.githubusercontent.com/suurjaak/grepros/media/screen.png)